How To Prevent Water Coming Through Walls

 PREPARATION

 No matter which treatment you are using, it is crucial to prepare the surface properly before application.
-Any dirt or debris on the wall can not only leave you with a poor finish, but can also prevent it from performing long-term.
+Any dirt or debris on the wall can not only leave you with a poor finish, but can also help prevent it from performing long-term.

 Clean the masonry down first using a hose pipe, power-washer or a brush and hot water.
 This removes the dirt and grime from the wall, ensuring that there is nothing that will prevent the treatments adhering to the surface.